 Introduction

-Best known as Admiral Lord Nelson’s flagship at the Battle of Trafalgar in 1805, HMS Victory played a central role in securing British naval supremacy during the Napoleonic Wars.
+HMS Victory is one of the most famous warships in Royal Navy history and served as Admiral Lord Nelson’s flagship at the Battle of Trafalgar (1805).
+As a first-rate ship of the line, she played a central role in securing British naval supremacy during the Napoleonic Wars.

 Design and Construction